Public PCs, printing, copying and online resources will still be available during this time.

-The current Water Quality Monitoring Program includes the sampling and monitoring of 13 sites within the Georges River and the Nepean River catchments.
+Monitoring water quality informs us on the health of our local waterways.
+We regularly sample and monitor 13 sites within the Georges River and the Nepean River catchments.